tomasstolker/diskmap/docs/installation.rst

     $ git clone git@github.com:tomasstolker/diskmap.git

-The package is installed by running the setup script:
+The package is installed by running ``pip`` in the local cloned repository:

 .. code-block:: console

-    $ python setup.py install
+    $ pip install -e .

 Once a local copy of the repository exists, new commits can be pulled from Github with: